UPPMAX/programming_formalisms/docs/modularity/modular.md

 ???- "Refactor your code"
     Chose an Issue that you are responsible for go through the code and refactor the code.

+## Code Coupling
+???- "What is Coupling in code"

+Lets talk about Tightly vs loosely coupled code.

+???- "What is tightly coupled code?"
+     Tightly coupled code is when a group of classes are highly dependent on one another.
+This isn't necessarily a bad thing, but it can make the code harder to test because of the dependent classes are so intertwined.
+They can't be used independently or substituted easily.

+    In tightly coupled systems, each component or class in the system knows details about many other components or classes.
+They are interdependent, meaning that if one component changes, it can have a ripple effect on all other components that depend on it.
+This can make the system as a whole more difficult to maintain, because changes in one place can require changes in many other places.

+???- "Why is loose coupling to prefer"

+    - Easier Maintenance: Because each component is independent, changes in one component don't require changes in other components.
+This makes the system as a whole easier to maintain.

+    - Improved Testability: Components can be tested independently, without needing to set up and manage other components.
+This makes it easier to write unit tests, and makes the tests more reliable, because they're less likely to be affected by changes in other parts of the system.

+    - Greater Flexibility and Reusability: Because components don't depend on each other, they can be more easily reused in different parts of the system, or even in different systems.
+They can also be replaced or upgraded without affecting other components.

+!!!
+Hint "Circular dependency"

 ## Modular Programming